ioulian/frontend-workflow/README.md

 #### Submodules

 - **Favicons**: Will generate all icons and manifests for a PWA ready app.
-- **CriticalCSS**: Will inline critical CSS, based on 3 viewports (Mobile, Tablet Horizontal, Desktop).
-You can edit the viewports.
 - **ServiceWorker**: Will generate a service worker to cache resources of the website, thus allowing offline usage.
 (Depends on how you structure your app).
 - **Async JS**: Will add `async` attribute on all scripts allowing them not to block the rendering.